johtve/notthetime/README.md

 ## Bonus

-By setting the constructor param "shuffle" to true, you can get the times it's not in absolutely no order whatsoever.
+By setting the CLI arg "shuffle", you can get the times it's not in absolutely no order whatsoever.